benhunterco/cs457/README.md

 * `/WALLOPS :message here` sends a message to every sysop or user with `w` set, it behaves similarly to `/NOTICE`.
 * `/WHO :real name here` returns all of the users who have the provided real name.

+## Server
+The server is run with `./chatServer.out` plus command line arguments.
+* `-p` is used to set the listening port number (defaults to 2000).
+* `-c` is used to set the config file (defaults to conf/chatserver.conf)
+* `-d` sets the database directory (defaults to db) Once the server is started it can immediately accept connections and respond to commands.
+In addition a admin thread is created with a small set of commands.
+These do not need the '/' prefix.
+* `USERS` prints out a list of users in the prompt with some additional diagnostic information.
+* `PING <userName>` sends a ping to userName.
+The client responds with a PONG command, which the server prints on recieval.
+* `EXIT` Exits the system.
+* `KILL <userName>` disconnects userName.
+* `CHANNELS` provides similar output to `/LIST` but includes all channels and their members.
+* `WUSERS` writes the current users to users.txt.
+* `RUSERS` reads users.txt and populates its list of users.
+This lets passwords be preserved.
+* `RBANS` reads the banusers.txt and populates the ban list.
+Connnects with these nicknames are rejected.
+* `WBANS` writes out the current banned users to banusers.txt.
+However, there is not yet a serverside mechanism to ban users, so they shoud be added to banusers.txt by hand.
+* `WCHANNELS` writes the current channels and their passwords to channels.txt
+* `RCHANNELS` reads channels.txt and creates those channels with the appropriate passwords.
+* `RBANNER` reads in banner.txt, which is added to the output for the `/INFO` command.
+* `VERBOSE <true/false>` sets the server to be verbose or not.
+This silences information about connecting users and other information.